-I’ve never been much into the teeth-whitening trend, having absolutely perfect pearly whites myself.
+I’ve never been much into the teeth-whitening trend, having an absolutely perfect smile myself.
 (LOL, just kidding.
 I’m too lazy.)
-But when a friend visited me in New York recently and it was all she could talk about, I started thinking about how much money people must spend on their smiles.
-And let’s face it, people are judged by their teeth, as weird as it sounds.
+But then a friend visited me in New York recently, and it was all she could talk about.
+So, I started thinking about how much teeth-whitening costs.
+And let’s face it, people are judged by their teeth, as weird as that may sound.

 “They are the most amazing thing ever,” Jessica says.
 “They hurt a little bit at first, but the pain goes away quickly.”

-The global teeth-whitening market is expected to grow to a whopping $7.4 billion by 2024, according to a study conducted by Hexa.
+The global teeth-whitening market is expected to grow to a whopping $9.6 billion by 2027, according to a study conducted by Data Bridge Market Research.
 The dental hygiene and cosmetics markets have been growing in recent years, too.

 The same study reports that 99.2 percent of respondents believe a good smile is paramount to social growth.
 That spending doesn’t seem so silly now, huh?
-In fact, a lot of dentists are giving many of these over-the-counter products their approval and go-ahead.
-That explains the growth that we’ll likely see in the coming years.
+In fact, many dentists are giving these over-the-counter products their approval.

-To give us an insight into the world of cosmetic teeth whitening, I spoke with James Eisdorfer, DDS, a dentist at the Eisdorfer Dental Group in Manhattan.
+To give us an insight into the world of cosmetic teeth whitening, I spoke with James Eisdorfer, a dentist with the Eisdorfer Dental Group in New York City.

-“The biggest concern I have with over-the-counter teeth-whitening treatments is the abrasion factor,” Eisdorfer says.
+“The biggest concern I have with over-the-counter teeth-whitening treatments is the abrasion factor,” Dr. Eisdorfer says.

 “I had a patient once whose teeth were completely worn down due to excessive brushing and whitening from a $19.95 home kit.”

-“What happens is the outer layer of your tooth is abraded off and therefore looks white then and there, but a week later it’s yellow again,” he adds.
+“What happens is the outer layer of your tooth is abraded off and therefore looks white then and there, but a week later it’s yellow again,” Dr. Eisdorfer adds.

 Those surveyed said their patients spent an average of $5,000 each in 2017 alone.
 That’s a 9 percent increase from spending in 2015.
 People really want that blinding smile, huh?

-However, the survey also shows that in-office teeth whitening is down by almost 40 percent since 2015.
+The survey also shows, however, that in-office teeth whitening is down by almost 40 percent since 2015.
 Meanwhile, prices for the procedure have stayed almost exactly the same.
-This might suggest that we as a society have decided to stop bleaching our teeth, but who are we kidding?
-It’s more likely that it’s happening because of the rise of home whitening strips and remedies that save us money, like the Crest that I mentioned before.
+This might suggest that fewer people are bleaching their teeth, but who are we kidding?
+It’s more likely that it’s happening because of the rise of less-expensive at-home whitening products.

 Whitening strips seem to be the most popular form of teeth whitening and are anticipated to have the most growth over the next few years, Hexa research shows.
 But which ones are the best?

-Well, if the fact that my friend Jessica came all the way from Ireland for them is any indication, Crest teeth-whitening strips are killing the game.
-They’re approved by the American Dental Association and have generally favorable reviews from all who have tried them, according to a study conducted by Reviews.com.
+Well, if the fact that my friend Jessica came all the way from Ireland for them is any indication, Crest strips are killing the DIY teeth-whitening game, in part because they cost less.
+They’re approved by the American Dental Association and have generally favorable reviews from all who have tried them.

-The strips also have a four-star rating from over 3,000 Amazon reviews.
-People are in love with their new shiny teeth.
-And at $27.99 on Amazon for 14 treatments, it’s not too hard on the bank balance either.
+The strips also have a four-star rating from more than 3,000 Amazon reviews.
+People seem to be in love with their newly shiny teeth.
+And at $31.99 on Amazon for 14 treatments, these strips aren’t too tough on the bank balance either.

-Go Smile’s Super White gel whitener comes in a close second, showing results of three shades whiter within only one week — the quickest on Reviews.com’s list.
-They run a little pricier at $57.90 for a 14-pack, but the results reportedly occur much more quickly.
+Go Smile’s Super White gel whitener comes in a close second, showing results of three shades whiter within only one week.
+A 14-pack costs $27.99 and the results reportedly occur much more quickly.

-Plus, you can often save a bit extra with coupon-clipping tools like Ebates and Groupon.
+Plus, you can often save a bit with coupon-clipping tools like Rakutan and Groupon.

 And what about those natural, organic methods?
-Oil pulling, consisting of sloshing coconut oil around your mouth for as long as you can stand it, sounds gross.
+Oil pulling — sloshing coconut oil around your mouth for as long as you can stand it — sounds gross.
 But it seems to be effective in ridding your teeth of grubby plaque.

 Brushing your teeth with baking soda also helps.
-It’s a mild abrasive and makes your mouth alkaline so bacteria are less likely to grow.
+It’s a mild abrasive and makes your mouth’s environment more alkaline so bacteria are less likely to grow.

-Or you can get your hands on some hydrogen peroxide, the natural bleaching agent that also kills bacteria that live in your mouth.
+Or you can try hydrogen peroxide, a natural bleaching agent that also kills bacteria that live in your mouth.
 You can use it as a mouthwash or mix it with baking soda to create a toothpaste.
-People also use other remedies to polish up their pearly whites, such as apple cider vinegar, crunchy fruit and raw vegetables (particularly strawberry and pineapple), and activated charcoal.
+Other tooth-polishing remedies include apple cider vinegar, crunchy vegetables and fruits (particularly strawberry and pineapple), and activated charcoal.